ZMonfared/DSAIlab/_posts/2024-10-15-new-visitor-4.md

 <br>
 <br>

-We are pleased to announce that our group will host **Ahmed Alshembari** from the **Technical University of Kaiserslautern** for a short research visit starting on November 25, 2024.
-We look forward to his contributions and collaboration.
+We are pleased to announce that our group will host **Mohammad Amin Kamaleddin** from the **University of Toronto** as a research visitor for DAAD Postdoctoral Networking Tour in AI (DAAD Postdoc-NeT-AI).